-Typically winter is the busiest time for plumbers to install a new hot water system.
+Winter can sometimes be the busiest time for plumbers to install new hot water systems.

 We tend to not take too much notice of our tanks during summer, as the desire for a hot shower is less so than during the cooler months.

 This means that you may miss crucial signs that your heater is in need of some tender loving care.

 So what can you do to avoid cold showers for your family?